 The estimated total duration that you will receive radium-223 dichloride/placebo will be up to six months.
 During the first three cycles of receiving radium-223 dichloride/placebo (1 cycle = 28 days), you will need to come to the clinic on Day 1 and Day 15.
 During the last three cycles, you will have to come to the clinic on Day 1.
-You will receive radium-223 dichloride/placebo by injection into the vein and provided exemestane and everolimus (to take by mouth) on Day 1 of each cycle.
+You will receive radium-223 dichloride/placebo by injection into the vein on Day 1 of each cycle.
 In addition to your intravenous dose of radium-223 dichloride/placebo, you will have tests and blood collections; these are listed below in the sections for Screening/Randomization, Treatment Period and Active Follow-up.